Elimination Chamber (2025)

-The 2025 Elimination Chamber, also promoted as Elimination Chamber: Toronto (known as No Escape: Toronto in Germany), was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was the 15th Elimination Chamber event and took place on Saturday, March 1, 2025, at Rogers Centre in Toronto, Ontario, Canada, held for wrestlers from the promotion's brand divisions Raw, SmackDown, and one wrestler from NXT.
+The 2025 Elimination Chamber, also promoted as Elimination Chamber: Toronto (known as No Escape: Toronto in Germany), was a professional wrestling premium live event (PLE) produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown, and one wrestler from WWE's developmental brand, NXT.
+It was the 15th Elimination Chamber event and took place on March 1, 2025, at Rogers Centre in Toronto, Ontario, Canada.
 The event is based around the Elimination Chamber match, a type of multi-person elimination-based Steel Cage match in which championships or future opportunities at championships are at stake.
+This was the third Elimination Chamber to not take place in February after the 2015 event and 2020 event.

 This was the first WWE event held at the venue since WrestleMania X8 in 2002 and first Elimination Chamber event in Toronto.
 It was the second Elimination Chamber event in Canada, after 2023, and the fourth consecutive Elimination Chamber event held outside of the United States.
-This was also the first PPV and livestreaming event to not feature a championship defense since Survivor Series in 2021.
+This was also the first PLE event to not feature a championship defense since Survivor Series in 2021.

 The event comprised four matches, including two eponymous matches, with one each for the men and women.
 The main event was the men's Elimination Chamber match, which was won by John Cena, earning a match for SmackDown's Undisputed WWE Championship at WrestleMania 41, while the women's match, which was the opening bout, was won by SmackDown's Bianca Belair, earning a match for Raw's Women's World Championship at WrestleMania.
 In the other matches, Tiffany Stratton and Trish Stratus defeated Nia Jax and Candice LeRae in a tag team match while Canada native Kevin Owens defeated fellow Canadian Sami Zayn in an unsanctioned match.

-The event saw the returns of Randy Orton and Jade Cargill and was notable for Cena's heel turn, as well as being his final Elimination Chamber appearance and last pay-per-view and livestreaming event appearance in Canada as an in-ring performer due to his retirement from professional wrestling at the end of 2025.
+The event saw the returns of Randy Orton and Jade Cargill and was notable for Cena's heel turn, as well as being his final Elimination Chamber appearance and last PLE appearance in Canada as an in-ring performer due to his retirement from professional wrestling at the end of 2025.

 Production

-The 2025 Elimination Chamber was held at Rogers Centre in Toronto, Ontario, Canada, marking WWE's first event at the venue since WrestleMania X8 in 2002.
+The 15th Elimination Chamber event was held at Rogers Centre in Toronto, Ontario, Canada, marking WWE's first event at the venue since WrestleMania X8 in 2002.